-My boys have a flock of chickens at home.
-Try as they may to become responsible chicken growers, they sometimes forget to feed them, especially when they’re not at home.
+I often have to check on the boys to make sure they are doing their part in taking care of the chickens.
 This has happened several times already and they felt so guilty about it that they bugged me to buy them a feeder.

 After a few weeks of continuous bugging, I decided to give in.
 The day before we were scheduled to go feeder shopping, I came across this great DIY project for a bucket chicken feeder.
-It was made from a five gallon bucket which we happened to have at home.
+It was made from a five-gallon bucket that we happened to have at home.

 - 5-gallon bucket with lid